-“The next day I took George Lewis to Mr. Samuel Hall’s shipyard in East Boston.
-Mr. Hall employed him for three years.
-Some of his ship carpenters left on account of it, but Mr. Hall kept George.
+The next day, Bearse took George Lewis to Samuel Hall’s shipyard in East Boston.
+Hall then employed him for three years.
+Some of his ship carpenters left on account of it, but Hall kept George.

 “When George’s master found he could not get George back from Albany, he sold his wife and five children to Richmond, Va.
-The money was raised, and Rev. Mr. Grimes went on to Richmond and bought them, and brought them all to Boston, when George was made a happy man.
+The money was raised, and Rev. Mr. Grimes went on to Richmond and bought them, and brought them all to Boston, when George was made a happy man.”

 “In 1850, George Lewis went to Nova Scotia, afraid to stay in Boston after the passage of the Fugitive Slave Law.
 He stayed in Nova Scotia till the Proclamation of Emancipation.
 His daughter Lizzie married Mr. Richard S. Brown, of the Boston Custom House, well known as a good citizen, and a credit to his race.”

 After delivering George Lewis to Boston, Austin Bearse made many more interventions during his career.
 He set them down in his memoir, Reminiscences of Fugitive-Slave Law Days in Boston.

 This story was updated in 2023.
 Image of Austin Bearse By Unknown – Original publication: UnknownImmediate source: http://www.masshist.org/database/viewer.php?item_id=862&img_step=1&mode=large, Fair use, https://en.wikipedia.org/w/index.php?curid=54788043.